jonpetersen/shch/site/content/hire/_index.md

   heading: Our Hire Bikes
   description: >
     All our rental bikes are less than three years old and are maintained to the highest standards.
 We have mountain, road bikes and electric mountain bikes for hire.
+Please note, we do not allow electric bikes to be transported away from our base in Hambledon.
   blurbs:
     - image: /img/134111_light.jpg
       text: >